-- Evaluate parcels owned by the City and other public/non-profit entities in Whitefish that is vacant or under-utilized for its suitability for workforce housing and, if found to be the most appropriate use, reserved for future housing development.
+- Evaluate parcels owned by the City and other public/non-profit entities in Whitefish that are vacant or under-utilized for their suitability for workforce housing and, if found to be the most appropriate use, reserved for future housing development.
 Create a map with parcel information.
-Involve the City's Real Estate Committee in this process. - Explore possible partnerships with the School District, Flathead Electric and North Valley Hospital. - Create public or tax exempt non-profit organization to accept donations of land and hold them until developed for housing. - Identify funding sources. - Identify privately owned parcels for potential acquisition and reach out to property owners. - Pursue opportunities as they arise.
+Involve the City's Real Estate Committee in this process. - Explore possible partnerships with the School District, Flathead Electric and North Valley Hospital. - Create public or tax exempt non-profit organization to accept donations of land and hold them until developed for housing; consider using Whitefish Area Land Trust (WALT). - Identify funding sources. - Identify privately owned parcels for potential acquisition and reach out to property owners. - Pursue opportunities as they arise.